geertvos/gs-lang/README.md

 # gvm-parser
 Parser and compiler to translate GScript in to the GVM bytecode language.
+It depends on the gs-code module that implements the bytecode and vm.
+See https://github.com/geertvos/gs-core

 # Language
 The GScript language is a basic functional scripting language loosely based on Javascript.
 It is both object oriented and functional where both Objects and Functions are first class citizens.